Tarik Skubal

-Tarik Daniel Skubal (born November 20, 1996) is an American professional baseball pitcher for the Detroit Tigers of Major League Baseball (MLB).
-He was selected by the Tigers in the ninth round of the 2018 MLB draft and made his MLB debut in 2020.
-He is a two-time American League Cy Young Award winner (2024 and 2025).
+Tarik Daniel Skubal (born November 20, 1996) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
+He has previously played in MLB for the Detroit Tigers.
+Skubal was selected by the Tigers in the ninth round of the 2018 MLB draft and made his MLB debut in 2020.

+Skubal is a two-time American League (AL) Cy Young Award winner (2024 and 2025).
 In 2024, Skubal was named an All-Star and became the first American League pitcher since 2011 to capture both the pitching Triple Crown and the Cy Young Award in a full season.
-He was again named an All-Star in 2025.
+He was again named an All-Star in 2025 and won his second consecutive Cy Young Award.

 Early life

 Skubal was born in Hayward, California.
 His father is an elementary school teacher and retired coach.
-He has three brothers and one step-brother.
+He has three brothers and one stepbrother.
+He is of paternal Czech descent.
+His name Tarik means "strike" in Arabic.

 Skubal grew up a fan of the Oakland Athletics.
 He played two years of Little League Baseball, representing Cordelia, California, and the wider Tri-Valley area.
-He moved to Kingman, Arizona, and attended Kingman Academy of Learning.
+After his family moved to Kingman, Arizona, he attended the Kingman Academy of Learning.

 Skubal enrolled at Seattle University to play college baseball for the Seattle Redhawks; it was the only NCAA Division I school to offer him a scholarship.
-Skubal missed most of the 2016 season and all of 2017 after undergoing Tommy John surgery.
+In 2015, Skubal was recognized as a Collegiate Baseball Freshman All-American.
+Following this season, Skubal missed most of the 2016 season and all of 2017 after undergoing Tommy John surgery.
 Despite the injury, he was drafted by the Arizona Diamondbacks in the 29th round of the 2017 Major League Baseball draft.
 He did not sign, opting instead to return to Seattle.
 Skubal had a combined 21–7 record as a starter for the Redhawks.
 In 2018, he led the team with 106 strikeouts and 56 walks, pitching 80 innings in his final season in Seattle.